clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

 ----------------------

 Several tutorials and examples are available to help you get started with pyclesperanto and explore its capabilities.
-For a complete list of examples and tutorials, please visit the :doc:`examples` page.
+For a complete list of examples and tutorials, please visit the :doc:`examples and tutorials <examples>` page.